omjanamanchi/omjanamanchi.github.io/README.md

 The site is automatically deployed to GitHub Pages via GitHub Actions when changes are pushed to the `main` branch.

+**Note**: Make sure GitHub Pages is configured to use "GitHub Actions" as the source in your repository settings (Settings → Pages → Source: GitHub Actions).

 ### Manual Deployment

 1. Build the project: